-- Tell your doctor if you have heart or mental health problems or if you have angle-closure glaucoma. - Tell your doctor if you are pregnant, planning to become pregnant, or breastfeeding.
+- Tell your doctor if you have heart, lung, or mental health problems, if you have ever had a stomach ulcer, or if you have glaucoma. - Tell your doctor if you are pregnant, planning to become pregnant, or breastfeeding.

 How should you take it?